Do you have questions about how to service connect sleep apnea claims?

 * Heart conditions

-Here are a few examples of how Sleep Apnea has affected my clients:
+Here are a few examples of how Sleep Apnea has affected Veterans from all different eras of service:

 * Don D. (he asked me not to use his real name) served mostly during the Cold War was in the best physical shape of his life – he was an avid weight-lifter.
 That is, until he damaged his knees in-service and had to get a knee replacement at a military hospital.
 After that knee replacement, he could no longer lift weights; the sudden weight gain the resulted caused his obstructive sleep apnea.